limshoonkit/WFGY/ProblemMap/Atlas/Fixes/official/demos/README.md

 That is enough to make the system feel real.

-### 4. Community growth should be easy after the flagship set exists
+### 4. Community growth becomes much easier once the flagship set exists

 These four demos are also templates.